 - Cocaine in Connecticut – Cocaine is another drug that was long in the spotlight but is now less so because of the opioid problems our world currently faces.
 However cocaine is just as prevalent as ever and is often used, mixed, with heroin or fentanyl (both opioids).
 Cocaine addiction is treatable through Medical detox and rehab programs.

-- A Tiered Approach to Addiction Recovery Treatment* – The best Connecticut addiction treatment plans will always offer a tiered addiction treatment program that is comprised of multiple steps of care such as detox, rehab, and relapse prevention aftercare.
+- Medical Detox and Addiction Therapy in CT – The best Connecticut addiction treatment plans will always offer a tiered addiction treatment program that is comprised of multiple steps of care such as detox, rehab, and relapse prevention aftercare.

 - Connecticut Detoxification – After taking the hugely brave steps of asking for help and following through to getting that help, detox is the first step in the tiered system of recovery.
 In detox someone will conquer their withdrawal symptoms with licensed medical professionals by their side.